wasiejen/Free-Snap-Tap/README.md

 **Only works on Windows.**

 A minimalistic Python-based Snap Tapping program compatible with all keyboards and supports:
-- adjustable Tap Groups (mutually exclusive keys with Snap tap functionality)
+- adjustable Tap Groups (mutually exclusive keys with Snap Tap functionality)
 - Key Replacements
 - Aliases aka Null binds
 - Custom delay for everything that helps to be recognised as cheat because the input is not as perfect